 Dayspring Christian Academy strives to provide each student with a Principle Approach education that points each child to Christ.
 At Dayspring, we see each child as a unique individual, created by a loving Creator, and valued as such.
 It is because of this that Dayspring has created the P139 program, named for Psalm 139:14, and designed to teach students at all levels who require alternative or differentiated methods of instruction, so they may work to their potential.

 Entry into the P139 program will be determined by the P139 staff (P139 Director and Classroom Teachers), as well on a first come, first-served basis, as there are limited slots available.

 Students enrolled in the P139 program will receive a P139 plan, which will specifically outline their unique educational track.
 P139 plans will give an overview of the students’ strengths, needs, present levels of performance, and annual goals based on their current performance and a projection of their potential performance.
 P139 plans will also list specific interventions used to achieve the yearly goals.
-Progress will be monitored regularly and reported to parents twice per year.
+Progress will be monitored regularly and reported to parents at report card time.
 New P139 programs will be written yearly and reviewed in the spring at a P139 parent conference.
-To speak with our P139 director, please contact Leslie Schmucker at 717.285.2000 or email her at email@example.com.
+To speak with our P139 director, please contact Leslie Schmucker at 717.285.2000 or email her at firstname.lastname@example.org.

 Students who receive services in this program have been identified through a formal evaluation as academically gifted, or who consistently maintain a 98% or higher grade average.
 Students in this program must also demonstrate a work ethic that is commensurate with success in the regular educational setting.